mmc-marcominas/learn-postman/visualization.md

 # Using Data Visualization collection

-Lets explore Data Visualization collection for now.
+Let's explore Data Visualization collection for now.

 Click on `Visualize Bar Chart` request and click on `Body` request to check what will be sent.